 If you have a swollen, red, painful ingrown toenail border, but there is no infection present, another non-permanent procedure may be recommended.
 The nail border can be so painful at times that having your doctor trim it out may not be possible without anesthetic.
 So, after numbing the toe, your doctor will remove the offending border, rinse the area and ensure no infection is present and then allow the border to heal.
 These procedures are called partial nail avulsions or PNA’s.
 These often alleviate the pain of an ingrown nail very quickly.

-Research demonstrates that the phenol and alcohol chemical matrixectomy is successful in 98% of cases.
-In the other 2%, the border may grow back similarly to as prior to the procedure, either over weeks or many years.
+Research demonstrates that the phenol and alcohol (P&A) chemical matrixectomy is successful in 98% of cases.
+In the other 2%, the border may grow back similarly to the way it was prior to the procedure, either over weeks or many years.
 Another possibility is that only a small portion of the nail regrows (we call this a spicule).
 If this happens, it may mean that the chemical applied did not adequately damage the growth cells.
 These spicules sometimes even grow up off of the toe rather than out toward the tip of the toe.

 Whether you have suffered from an ingrown toenail in the past that is recurring or you all of a sudden have a painful nail border, a visit to our office can help to alleviate your nail concerns.
 Our doctors and staff are highly trained to make your visit as comfortable as possible.
 Call today!